KenPainter/GenLogic/docs/examples/inheritance/null-inheritance.md

 ## Key Concepts

-- **Exact Name Matching**: The column name in the table must match exactly with a reusable column name
+- Exact Name Matching: The column name in the table must match exactly with a reusable column name
-- **Complete Inheritance**: All properties (type, size, constraints) are inherited without modification
+- Complete Inheritance: All properties (type, size, constraints) are inherited without modification
-- **Simplicity**: No additional syntax required - just set the value to `null`
+- Simplicity: No additional syntax required - just set the value to `null`

 ## YAML Configuration